exercism/v3/docs/maintainers/repository-structure.md

 # How is this repository structured?

 This repository can be viewed both via GitHub and via the v3 website.
 This page describes the repository as found on GitHub.
-It is roughly equivalent to the website, with filenames being titelized.
+It is roughly equivalent to the website, with filenames being title-ized.

 Things are grouped into several sub-directories: